helmesjo/hello-cd/README.md

 **This will**:
  * Start a registry, where artifacts are stored as docker images.
  * Start a GoCD server, which polls the local repo for changes (commits) which kicks off the [pipeline](https://github.com/helmesjo/hello-cd/blob/e3aa87d082af69aa870189ffb7e83f9f4e0291c9/gocd/config.gocd.yaml#L5).
- * Start a GoCD agent with [socket binded "docker-in-docker"](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci#the-solution) ([also this](https://medium.com/lucjuggery/about-var-run-docker-sock-3bfd276e12fd)).
-It connects to the server and gets delegated the individual [tasks](https://github.com/helmesjo/hello-cd/blob/e3aa87d082af69aa870189ffb7e83f9f4e0291c9/gocd/config.gocd.yaml#L21) defined by the pipeline.
+ * Start a GoCD agent with "docker-in-docker", inspired by [the official dind image](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci#the-solution).
+It connects to the local server and gets delegated the individual [tasks](https://github.com/helmesjo/hello-cd/blob/e3aa87d082af69aa870189ffb7e83f9f4e0291c9/gocd/config.gocd.yaml#L21) defined by the pipeline.

 When all is done, you can run _``docker ps``_ to verify that three containers are up and running (gocd server+agent & docker registry):